 The Botanic is a new fusion restaurant of eclectic Asian flavours and Mediterranean inspirations that is practically a treat for vegetarians and vegans.
 It offers an array of plant-based plates receiving equal footing on its menu alongside the sustainable meats and seafood.

 Nestled in a corner of the Raffles Shopping Centre, The Botanic, inspired by nature, was established in November 2018.
 Taking the helm is Group Executive Chef Shannon Binnie, who is a protege of celebrity Chef-Restaurateur Luke Mangan.
 Binnie is also himself a vegan.
 Says Chef Binnie, “Being vegan myself, I have often struggled with the limitations of dining out.
 This was the starting point in creating our very own plant-based menu.
 The creations here are designed to be more substantial, fortified with nutrient dense superfoods, whole grains and punchy sauces and herb oils that pack intense flavours in every bite”.
 He also works closely with suppliers to lower their plastic use and carbon footprint for a more sustainable dining experience.
+Once we found out that Chef Binnie is vegan and sustaibaility-focussed, we had to talk to him.
+Read here our Conversation with Executive Chef Shannon Binnie, where he talks about his culinary passion, the idea behind The Botanic and his favourite restaurants.

 We headed there for lunch on a weekday and were not disappointed.
 The colonial-inspired interior of light grays, greens and earthy browns welcomes you and the plants and botanic features evoke a greenhouse inspired feel.
 By 1pm, the restaurant was abuzz, which seems to be a testament to the popularity.